survivejs/react-book/manuscript/implementing_kanban/03_from_notes_to_kanban.md

 There's not much more to styling for now.

-### Controlled vs. Uncontrolled Components

-`Editable` uses **uncontrolled** design with its `input`.
-We let the DOM manage its state.
-In this case we are interested only in detecting when the user presses the return key.
-When the user does that, we take a peek at the input value and then provide it to our callback.

-If we wanted to validate the input when the user is typing, it would be useful to convert it into a *controlled* design.
-In this case we would define a `onChange` handler and a `value` prop. `value` represents the value the input should display.
-We would control it through `onChange`.
-It's more work, but also provides more control.

-T> React documentation discusses [controlled components](https://facebook.github.io/react/docs/forms.html) in greater detail.

 ### Pointing `Notes` to `Editable`

 Next, we need to make *Notes.jsx* point at the new component.
 We'll need to alter the import and the component name at `render()`: